A Guide to the Complete Digital Patient Experience

 Even mental and behavioral health providers are using a hybrid care model to increase access and improve health outcomes.
 Research has shown telepsychiatry can help overcome access barriers.
-One study found that patients who had hybrid care had improved timeliness of care and an increased number of total outpatient encounters compared with those with only in-person outpatient visits.
+One study found that patients who utilized hybrid care experienced improved timeliness of care and an increased number of total outpatient encounters compared with those with only in-person outpatient visits.

 When used properly, healthcare technology has the potential to improve patient care.
 Solutions like those designed for decision support increase efficacy, reduce errors, improve quality of care and increase clinician, staff and patient satisfaction.
-In contrast, poorly-designed healthcare technology often imposes frustrating processes into the care delivery experience and is a contributory factor in clinician burnout and a lack of professional well-being.
+In contrast, poorly-designed digital tools often impose frustrating processes into the care delivery experience and are a contributory factor in clinician burnout and a lack of professional well-being.

 Attributes of effective, efficient and usable healthcare technology include:

 - Easy retrieval of accurate, timely and reliable native and imported data